wescox/toggle_vpn/README.md

 # ToggleVPN
-A Linux Applet to quickly toggle OpenVPN on and off using your desktop environment app launcher
+A Linux tray applet to quickly manage OpenVPN3 connections.
+It can be launched using your DE's application launcher.

 ## Screenshots